Log in

 Surface type doesn’t directly impact WBGT because it is mainly a factor in radiant heat absorption.
 But radiant heat is just one component balanced with air temperature and humidity.
 As long as moisture levels are sufficient, the evaporative cooling effect dominates over radiant heat from the surface.

-WBGT Calculator: How to Easily Calculate Wet Bulb Globe Temperature
+Calculate Wet Bulb Globe Temperature (WBGT)

 Black Bulb Sensors: Why Size Matters in WBGT & Heat Stress Readings